obfusk/ib2013vm/README.md

 ## Description
 []: {{{1

-  ib2013vm - vm for aangifte inkomstenbelasting 2013
+  ib2013vm - VM for aangifte inkomstenbelasting 2013

   A set of scripts to create and run a (Ubuntu) VM for the "aangifte inkomstenbelasting 2013" program.
 For those who need to use it, but